 MICRO-CINEMATIC ESSAYS ON THE LIFE AND WORK OF MARCEL DUCHAMP...

 A collaborative conceptual art album featuring the writing and vocals of Mark Amerika and the sound design of electronic music composer Chad Mossholder.
 The work remixes the vocals and writings of Amerika and Duchamp and has been exhibited at the Museum of Contemporary Art in Denver, The Power Plant Contemporary Art Gallery (Toronto) and The Eli & Edythe Broad Art Museum.
+Listen here.

-2057 is a collaborative sound project by TECHNE director Mark Amerika and IAWP PhD candidate Ryan Ruehlen.
-The artists have composed seven unique music tracks as well as a limited edition artist book and a tape cassette that feature a new style of music they have tagged cyberbop jazz poetics.
+2057 is a collaborative sound project by TECHNE director Mark Amerika and IAWP PhD graduate Ryan Ruehlen.
+The artists have composed seven unique music tracks as well as a limited edition artist book and a tape cassette that feature a new style of conceptual sound art they have tagged cyberbop jazz poetics.
 The work is available at Bandcamp.

 The Histories of Internet Art: Fictions and Factions project is one of the first online exhibitions of net art created by students in the TECHNE lab from the years 2000 - 2007.
 It features video presentations, student-conducted interviews and net art works by major artists.
 Visit the exhibition here.